dojo/docs/dojo/_base/window.rst

     :depth: 2

-**dojo._base.window** contains functions for dealing with DOM document-wide questions.
+**dojo._base.window** contains functions for dealing with the document-wide DOM and context related stuff.

 As with all dojo._base components, this functions are included within Dojo Base.
 You get this functionality by just including dojo.js or dojo.xd.js in your page.